Bjørn Helge Riise: Loan to Portsmouth

 Riise joined Portsmouth on a short-term loan on 26 September 2011.

 Return to Lillestrøm

 On 28 July 2012, Riise was presented as a new Lillestrøm player during half time in their home game with Molde.

 Return to Aalesund

 After three years at Lillestrøm he signed a contract for Aalesund, the club of his hometown and where he started his career.

 Sogndal

 On 16 August he signed for Norwegian club Sogndal Fotball only one day after his contract in Aalesund expired.

 Riise retired after the 2018 season.
 He joined Stabæk as a coach and featured sparsely for its B team.

+Coaching career

+After retiring as a player following the 2018 season, Riise joined Stabæk in 2019 as a coach for the club's under-14 team.
+Later that year, he became head coach of the under-19 team and Stabæk 2, a role he held for five years.
+In August 2024, he was appointed of player development in Stabæk's academy.

+In September 2024, after Stabæk and Bob Bradley parted ways, Riise was appointed caretaker head coach for the remainder of the season.
+He became an assistant coach ahead of the 2025 season and later served a second spell as caretaker head coach before moving into a scouting role.
+In January 2026, he joined Strømsgodset as an assistant coach.

 International career

 He earned his first cap for Norway in a Euro 2008 qualifying match against Malta which Norway won 4–0.
 He provided three assists in the game which saw his brother John Arne Riise score a goal.
 Riise earned his first goal for Norway in another qualifying match against Bosnia and Herzegovina.
 Norway won 2–0, with Riise scoring the second goal of the game.